Kefadev98/Kefadev98/README.md

 Frontend Developer
 ------------------

-I'm 24 years old.
-Graduated Computer Scientist ( Specialist in the field of Computer Engineering), with 240 ECTS credits.
-I'm a hardworking and highly adaptive person.
-I don't like leaving any work unfinished.
-I'm a self motivated and dedicated to my work and i can handle the pressure that comes with every job.
-I consider myself a team player.
-I would be more than happy to work in a dynamic environment of a well developed team of people where everyone is playing their roles which leads to greater overall progress.
-I specialize in building mobile responsive Front-end UI applications that connect with API’s and other backend technologies.
-I am proficient in building front-end applications using HTML, CSS, Javascript, and React.

 * 🌍  I'm based in Gradiška 78400, Bosnia and Herzegovina
 * 🖥️  See my portfolio at [github.com/Kefadev98/entertainment-web-app](http://github.com/Kefadev98/entertainment-web-app)